Publications

 Adult (Figure 17): Very small, less than 0.02 inch (magnification is needed to see them in detail), green, yellow or orange body, two dark spots on the abdomens for two-spotted spider mite, eight legs.
 Located on the underside of leaves.
 Produce spiderlike webbing (Figure 18) and stippling on leaves (Figure 19).

-two-spotted spider mite
+closeup of a two-spotted spider mite

 Figure 17.
 Two-spotted spider mite.
 (P. Beauzay, NDSU)

-webbing from two-spotted spider mites
+webbing formed on bean leaves from two-spotted spider mites

 Figure 18.
 Webbing from two-spotted spider mites.
 (D. Cappaert, Michigan State University, Bugwood.org)

-stippling injury from two-spotted spider mites
+stippling injury to bean plant leaves from the two-spotted spider mite

 Figure 19.
 Stippling injury from two-spotted spider mites.
 (J. Knodel, NDSU)